 Thank you artists, friends, and members for attending our Art from the HeARTland opening reception.
 A special thanks to our juror, Janis Mars Wunderlich!
 For a list of this year's award winners, please click on "read more" below.

-Join us in the BCA gallery 5-7pm Friday, June 8, for the 15th-annual Art from the HeARTland.
-This exhibition features artwork of 36 local and regional artists.
-The evening will also include the music of John Heasley, as well as complimentary hors d'oeuvres and libations.
+Join us in the BCA gallery 5-7pm Friday, June 8, for the 15th-annual Art from the HeARTland featuring the artwork of 36 local and regional artists.
+The evening will also include the music of John Heasly, as well as complimentary hors d'oeuvres and libations.
 Awards will be presented at 6pm by this year's juror, Janis Mars Wunderlich.

 Old Friends Talk Art (OFTA)

 Janis Mars Wunderlich invites you to join her in the BCA gallery to discuss the artwork of 36 local and regional artists featured in this year's 15th-annual Art from the HeARTland exhibition.